-1c.22 If other, identify and describe the grading scale with definitions: In grading the evidence supporting the guideline recommendations, the ATS 2001 and the IDSA/ATS 2007 guidelines committees used the following scale: Level I (high) Evidence comes from well-conducted randomized controlled trials.
+1c.22 If other, identify and describe the grading scale with definitions: In grading the evidence supporting the guideline recommendations, the ATS 2001 and the IDSA/ATS 2007 guidelines committees used the following scale: Level I (high) Evidence from well-conducted, randomized controlled trials.

-Level II (moderate) Evidence comes from well-designed, controlled trials without randomization (including cohort, patient series, and case control studies); also included any large case series in which systematic analysis of disease patterns and/or microbial etiology was conducted, as well as reports of new therapies that were not collected in a randomized fashion.
+Level II (moderate) Evidence from well-designed, controlled trials without randomization (including cohort, patient series, and casecontrol studies);also include any large case series in which systematic analysis of disease patterns and/or microbial etiology was conducted, as well as reports of data on new therapies that were not collected in a randomized fashion.
 Level III (low) Evidence from case studies and expert opinion.
-In some instances therapy recommendations come from antibiotic susceptibility data, without clinical observations.
+In some instances, therapy recommendations come from antibiotic susceptibility data without clinical observations.

-In grading the strenght of the evidence supporting the guideline recommendation, the IDSA/ATS 2007 guidelines committee described the following:
+In grading the strength of the evidence upporting the guideline recommendation, the IDSA/ATS 2007 guideline committee also described the following:

 Strong recommendation is that most patients should receive that intervention.
-Moderate or weak recommendations suggest that, even if a majority would follow the recommended management, many practitioners may not.
+Conversely, moderate or weak recommendations suggest that, even if a majority would follow the recommended management, many practitioners may not.

-For the final document, a strong recommendation required >= 6 (of 12) of the members to consider it to be strong and the majority of the others to grade it as moderate.
+For the final document, a strong recommendation required ≥ 6 (of 12) of the members to consider it to be strong and the majority of the others to grade it as moderate.